grafana/grafana/docs/sources/enterprise/usage-insights/dashboard-datasource-insights.md

 Dashboard insights displays the following information:

-- **Stats:** Shows the daily query count and error count for the last 30 days.
+- **Stats:** Shows the number of daily queries and errors for the past 30 days.
 - **Users & activity:** Shows the daily view count for the last 30 days; last activities on the dashboard and recent users (with a limit of 20).

 {{< docs-imagebox img="/img/docs/enterprise/dashboard_insights_stats.png" max-width="400px" class="docs-image--no-shadow" >}}{{< docs-imagebox img="/img/docs/enterprise/dashboard_insights_users.png" max-width="400px" class="docs-image--no-shadow" >}}